niko-vahlas/GrandPrixPulse/README.md

 ### Database Specifications
 Benefits of the database:
-- Overview of historical team and driver performance
+- Overview of historical team data
+- Compare and review past driver, car, and team performance
+- View fastest lap records at all F1 circuits

 Functionality:
 - Look up team members, sponsors, car model, and team performance by year and team